-ST. LOUIS – Missouri State, which returns a dominating young pitching staff and a wealth of depth from last year's squad, has been tabbed as the league favorite in the annual coaches' preseason poll, receiving six of eight first-place votes.
+ST. LOUIS – Missouri State, which returns several key position players and pitchers and a wealth of depth from last year's NCAA Super Regional squad, has been tabbed as the league favorite in the annual coaches' preseason poll, receiving five of eight first-place votes.

-Southern Illinois was selected in fifth place with 36 points, followed by Bradley (21 points) in the sixth slot.
-Creighton (18 points) and Evansville (16 points) round out the final two positions in the poll.
+Indiana State was selected in fifth place with 28 points, followed by Illinois State (27 points) in the sixth slot.
+Evansville (22 points) and Southern Illinois (13 points) round out the final two positions in the poll.

 The Valley demonstrates a depth of talent and experience returning to the league this season.
-The coaches have voted 14 players representing six teams to the 2013 preseason all-MVC baseball squad.
+The coaches have voted 14 players representing seven teams to the 2016 preseason all-MVC baseball squad.

-Illinois State will host the 2013 Missouri Valley Conference Championship, May 21-25, in Normal, Ill.
+Indiana State will host the 2016 Missouri Valley Conference Championship, May 25-28, in Terre Haute, Ind.
 All games will be played at Bob Warn Field at Sycamore Stadium, and will be shown live on ESPN3.